rasmusab/officialcocktails/officialcocktails.com/content/cocktails/french_connection.md

 ![](/cocktail-images/french_connection.jpeg)

-## Directions for how to make a French Connection
+## Directions for how to make the French Connection

 1. Prepare an Old Fashioned glass by filling it with ice cubes.
 2. Measure and pour 3.5cl of Cognac into the glass.